Submitty/submitty.github.io/_docs/developer/getting_started/worker_vm.md

    We suggest this to minimize possibility of errors while creating the worker machines and will revert this in a later step._

-   __NOTE__: Never interact with the socket while a worker machine is running.
-   This can make the machine inaccessible.
+   _NOTE: Running a socket command while a worker machine is running can detach the process, making the VM inaccessible to vagrant.
+If this happens and you are unable to `vagrant workers halt`, then you may run `pkill -15 -f qemu-system-` to halt the worker machine._

-5. Now you can create the worker machine(s) with:
+6. Now you can create the worker machine(s) with:
    ```
    vagrant workers up
    ```